Olya-M/covid-epigenetic-age/README.md

 * Figure from de Lima *et al*, 2021

 After normalization, I ran the GSE16702 dataset through the model.
-This (and further analysis) can be found in the [preprocessing_2_and_analysis](https://github.com/Olya-M/covid-epigenetic-age/blob/main/preprocessing_2_and_analysis.ipynb) Jupyter notebook.
-There seemed to be some divergence between epigenetic ages and chronological ages around the 40 to 50 year mark, including for the control set of samples.
-Especially since the COVID-19-positive set of samples were skewed towards a younger chronological age than the COVID-19-positive samples, this could falsely bias the COVID-19 positive samples to show an older epigenetic age than the negative samples:
+This (and further analysis) can be found in the [preprocessing_2_and_analysis.ipyb](https://github.com/Olya-M/covid-epigenetic-age/blob/main/preprocessing_2_and_analysis.ipynb) Jupyter notebook.
+There appear to be some difference between epigenetic ages and chronological ages around the 40 to 50 year mark, including for the control set of samples.
+Because the COVID-19-positive set of samples are skewed towards a younger chronological age than the COVID-19-negative samples, the COVID-19-positive samples could be incorrectly skewed to reflect an older epigenetic age than the negative samples:

 ![ages1](https://user-images.githubusercontent.com/68296887/137142333-f5705772-4989-4653-b5be-962008269ec9.png)